anemonium/docker-plex-rpi/README.md

 This container runs Plex Server on a ARMv7 board, like Raspberry Pi 2 or 3.

+Check my Wiki page on Github for more informations. ( https://github.com/crocandr/docker-plex-rpi/wiki )

 ## Build

 ```
 docker build -t croc/plex-rpi .
 ```

+You can use your own base image.
+Check my wiki page for more informations.

 ## Usage